1351 Director, Project HEAL

 Experience: At least one year of experience working with the issues of sexual assault, domestic and dating violence, and/or stalking in a collegiate setting or in a non-profit organization is preferred.
 Grant management and workshop or conference facilitation experience is preferred.

 Skills: Excellent verbal, written, and communication skills are required.
 The ability to organize and coordinate efforts to accomplish Project HEAL objectives is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures and backgrounds is required.

 Other: A valid driver’s license is required.
 Some evening and weekend work is required.
 Some travel, including overnight trips, is required.